 Are you like me?
 You don’t own anything from Patagonia but for some strange reason you feel you should?
 Sure, it’s just a simple t-shirt (or sweater) with an even simpler logo, but there is something behind it that always intrigues you.
 Without following them on social or even receiving their weekly email, something just grabs your attention.
-Are you like me?

-Businesses today are encouraged to see marketing and growth strategies through the lens of channels.
+Organisations today are encouraged to see marketing and growth strategies through the lens of channels.
 Are you investing in social?
 Are you seeing your email click rate get over 15%?
 Can you find a new audience through podcasting?
-And this is all good, as understanding how you can invest in the right channel to reach your right audience is just good practise.
+And this is all good, as understanding how you can invest in the right channel to reach your right audience is just good practice.
 But why is it when you meet brand such as Patagonia, Frank Green, or Pablo & Rusty’s you feel there is something more significant going on in their growth?
 And is this same something a goal or a gap in your marketing strategy?

 You’ve guessed it.
 The gap is purpose.

 You may be thinking ‘cliché’, right?
 Of course purpose is important!
 But have you asked your audience if your purpose was what made you memorable, what made you the one they chose?
 And have you truly considered why purpose is stickier than your latest campaign?

 This article seeks to explore the why behind purpose as a (or the) marketing tool and introduce some implications for its investment.
 In the coming weeks we’ll also explore how purpose enables internal culture to flourish and how it requires a focus on developing partnerships with others.